brandontlocke/openrefine-for-complicated-civic-data/readme.md

 In the top right corner, you can click on 'Export' and save the data in a number of different formats, including csv and HTML tables.

 You may also want to export the entire project.
 This is useful if you want to share the project with others, or if you want to continue working on a different machine.
 It's also useful for transparency and documentation, as every change you've made is documented (and reversible).

+#### Full Geocoding Instructions
+*Note: this will take an hour or two to process fully, so it's a good idea to set it up to run overnight*

+- Get a MapQuest API Key from the [MapQuest Developer Site](https://developer.mapquest.com/) - click the 'Get your Free API Key' button on the front page and fill out the information.
+- Once you have an API key, Location > Edit Column > Add Column by Fetching URLs... and enter this expression: `'http://open.mapquestapi.com/nominatim/v1/search.php?' + 'key=YOUR KEY&' + 'format=json&' + 'q=' + escape(value, 'url')` **Note: be sure to add your own API key in the above expression where it says `*YOUR KEY*`**
+- Name the column 'geocodingResponse' and click OK.
+This will take quite some time to finish.
+- The new 'geocodingResponse' column won't be very clear or useful - it will be the full JSON response with all of the information Google has about that location.
+- Click geocodingResponse > Edit Column > Add Column based on this column
+- Enter `with(value.parseJson().resourceSets[0].resources[0].point.coordinates, pair, pair[0] +", " + pair[1])` and call the new column 'latlng.'
+Hit OK.
+This will parse the JSON and correctly format the latitute and longitude in the neew column.
+- You should see that the resulting column has the lattitude and longitude for the address or cross streets.

 ## Lansing, MI Traffic Stops